Get

 Part of caring for a pet cat is ensuring their dental health is monitored and managed as time goes on.
 Your veterinarian likely checks your cat’s teeth every time they go in for a checkup.
 Even so, you might be surprised when your veterinarian tells you one of your cat’s teeth must be extracted.

-divider-catclaw1 The Average Cost of Cat Tooth Extraction
+The Average Cat Tooth Extraction Cost

-The exact cost of extracting a tooth will vary depending on several factors, such as the number and type of teeth needing extraction, infections, abscesses, blood work, x-rays, medications, etc. The cost will vary depending on the other services that might be necessary before, during, or after the extraction.
+The exact cost of extracting a cat’s tooth will vary depending on several factors, such as the number and type of teeth needing extraction, infections, abscesses, blood work, x-rays, medications, etc. The cost will vary depending on the other services that might be necessary before, during, or after the extraction.

 That is why you should contact your veterinary clinic for a detailed estimate for your cat.
 Online cost estimates of anywhere from $60 to more than $140 per tooth usually don’t include all the costs associated with a dental treatment.